By Stacy M. Brown

 Jennifer Clyburn-Reed might someday consider a run for office, but right now, she said she’s on a fact-finding mission to determine her next steps.

 However, what’s most important to the daughter of legendary South Carolina Congressman Jim Clyburn is that voters select someone who demonstrates the will of the people.
+Our pharmacy is positioned close to the university campus so students can easily make the transition between college life and the real world.

 “My dad is a strong influence in my life, but if you take a look at my social media, it’s bigger than politics,” said Clyburn-Reed, the middle daughter of the Democratic congressman.